magomimmo/modern-cljs/doc/tutorial-20.md

-# Tutorial 20 - Learn by collaborating
+# Tutorial 20 - Learn by collaborating (Part 1)

 In the [previous tutorial][1] we described a couple of approaches to survive while livin' on the edge of a continuosly changing CLJ/CLJS libs used as dependencies in our projects.
-We ended up by publishing to [clojars][2] a set of four [shoreleave][3] libs which the `modern-cljs` project directly or indirectly depends on.
+We ended up by publishing to [clojars][2] a set of four [shoreleave][3] libs which the `modern-cljs` project directly or indirectly depended on.
 This way you can become collaborative with the CLJ/CLJS communities and, at the same time, more indipendent from someone else's decision to merge or refuse your pull requests.

-In this tutorial we're getting back to CLJS.
+In this tutorial we're getting back to CLJS and become collaborative while learning how to use the [Enfocus][] lib.

 ## Introduction

 In the [Tutorial 14 - Its better to be safe than sorry (Part 1)][4] we introduce the [enlive][5] templating system for Clojure.
-Then, in the [Tutorial 17 - Enlive by REPLing][6] we encapsuleted into the `enlive` templating system the form's input validators for the `Shopping Calculator`.
+Then, in the [Tutorial 17 - Enlive by REPLing][6] we injected into the `enlive` templating system the form's input validators for the `Shopping Calculator`.